This list was updated April 18, 2017, to reflect Netflix’s current offerings.

 This look at the in-peril Congolese national park is part conservationist muckrake, part investigative expose, and part in-the-trenches war documentary.
 What’s lost when the last African mountain gorillas go extinct?
 Peace, perhaps, sacrificed for a wealth of oil bubbling underneath Virunga’s soil.
 Juxtaposing stunning nature photography with vérité violence, documentarian Orlando von Einsiedel trumps Avatar, with an environmentally-conscious action piece that’s urgent and grave.

-Additional writing by Devon Ivie and Rachel Handler.
+Selections by Matt Patches, Charles Bramesco, Devon Ivie, and Rachel Handler.